Matt Monro: Personal life

-Death and legacy
+Ill health and death

-Monro was a heavy smoker and battled alcoholism from the 1960s until 1981.
-He died from liver cancer on 7 February 1985 at Cromwell Hospital, Kensington, London, aged 54, leaving a widow, Mickie, and three children: Mitchell, Michele, and Matthew.
-Mitchell, a professional pilot, also died of cancer in 2003.
+Monro was a heavy smoker and battled alcoholism from the 1960s until 1980.
+He was diagnosed with liver cancer and was due to have a liver transplant around Christmas 1984 but it was deemed that the cancer had spread too far.
+He died on 7 February 1985 at Cromwell Hospital, Kensington, London, aged 54, leaving a widow, Mickie, and three children: Mitchell, Michele, and Matthew.
 Matt Monro was cremated at Golders Green Crematorium.
 The ashes were removed by the family.
 A memorial service was also held in Harrow.